Some home remedies may help soothe the symptoms of psoriasis. Examples include applying aloe vera or moisturizers and taking an oatmeal bath.

 After bathing, applying an appropriate moisturizer while the skin is still damp can help prevent moisture loss.

-Diet is also key to maintaining a healthy weight and avoiding cardiovascular and other types of disease.
+Diet is also key to maintaining a moderate weight and avoiding cardiovascular issues and other types of illness.

 Tips that may help include: